Chips for Change

 Chips for Change is inviting pet owners to pay what they can afford for a pet’s microchip: the suggested donation of $5, or a little extra, or help cover the cost of the microchip for a pet-owner in need (a total cost up to $25 per pet).

-Please note: Appointments to have the microchip implanted at one of the 3 Care First Animal Hospitals (free of charge) must be made by June 30, 2019.
+Please note: Appointments must be made to have the microchip implanted at one of the 3 Care First Animal Hospitals (free of charge).
 Please note, each pet should be current on their rabies vaccine, please bring a copy of each pet’s rabies certificate.
 If a pet becomes unmanageable, fractious, or too aggressive, the microchip implantation process will need to readdress for the safety of the veterinary team.

 Losing your pet is one of the most upsetting and stressful experiences for any pet owner.
 Yet thousands of North Carolina pets are lost each year and never reunited with their families due to a lack of identification.
 Many end up in overcrowded animal shelters and face euthanasia.
 A microchip can change this.
 Pets that have microchips have a far greater chance of being found by their owners.